 I’ve heard it said dozens of times, “I’m only getting 4 hens”.
-I said it myself on a poultry forum, everyone said, “just 4, you’ll want more”.
-After a few weeks on the forum, I was a fully paid-up member of the Chicken Math club.
+I said it myself on a poultry forum.
+Everyone said, “just 4, you’ll want more”.
+After a few weeks on the forum asking questions and discovering what was available, I ended up as a fully paid-up member of the Chicken Math club.

-As I had originally planned I ordered 4 ready to lay 20-week old hybrid hens from my local feed store.
-During the wait and many hours spent on the forum, I also ordered 6 Chantecler Chicks and 6 Ridley Bronze Turkeys from a hatchery.
+As I had originally planned, I ordered 4 ready to lay 20-week old hybrid hens from my local feed store.
+During the wait and many hours spent on the forum, I decided to also order 6 Chantecler Chicks and 6 Ridley Bronze Turkeys from a hatchery.

 The 4 hybrid hens were in the coop in early April.
-A month later I went to pick up my day olds and young turkeys.
-I was in there 5 minutes and walked out with my order plus 6 Dominique day olds.
+A month later I went to Performance Poultry to pick up my day olds and young turkeys.
+I was in there no more than 5 minutes and walked out with my order plus 6 Dominique day olds.
 So my initial plan of 4 hens had jumped to 16 chickens and 6 turkeys in just a couple of months.

 After 3 years and the purchase of an incubator, it jumped to 60+ chickens, 10 ‘ish turkeys, 4 geese and 12 ducks.
-I’m OK now, I’ve got it under control.
-Just a handful of chickens, well three handfuls, and 8 turkeys.
+I’m OK now, I’ve got everything under control.
+Now I have just a handful of chickens, well three handfuls, and 8 turkeys.

-So here is what you do.
+So this is what you do (I think).
 Make a plan and try and stick to it.
 If that doesn’t work, go out and buy everything you like and then some more.
 After a year of feeding, watering, cleaning in all kinds of weather you’ll realise it’s too much work.
-So you’ll sell some birds and settle at the perfect amount for you.
+So then you’ll sell some birds and settle at the perfect amount for you.
 Then, and only then can you laugh when someone says “I only want 4 hens”.

 Be warned, Chicken Math is real.